Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 with both images scaled so that the apparent solar limb radius is the same.

 This result is not derived from JHV.
-It follows directly from the ideal orthographic and helioprojective (`HPC`) projection formulas for a unit solar sphere observed from distance $D$.
+It follows directly from the ideal orthographic and `HPC` projection formulas for a unit solar sphere observed from distance $D$.

 Assumptions: